astromatt/book-dev/README.rst

     * Software Architecture with Cloud and Microservices
     * Linux and Shell Programming with Bash

-.. note:: For consulting or training course requests please email matt@astrotech.io
+.. note:: For consulting or training course requests please email book@astronaut.center

 .. warning:: Before training course please setup your environment as described here :ref:`Install`.